ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Dataverse_demo.md

       onsite:
         building: DELTA
         room: 1022

-      # or custom:
-      # onsite:
-      #   alternateName: Hotel ABC
-      #   room: Lounge
-      #   streetAddress: 123 Main Street
-      #   addressLocality: City
-      #   addressRegion: County
-      #   addressCountry: Country
-      #   postalCode: 12345
-      #   latitude:
-      #   longitude:

-      # or online:
-      # online: Zoom, link will be given a few days before the course.
 ---

 Join us to learn about when and how to use the Harvard Dataverse repository from the Dataverse Norway team!
 Hybrid event!

 <!-- more -->